static-frame/static-frame/doc/source/articles/uhoc.rst

 goog    1283539710.3       740903319.18
 <<U4>   <float64>          <float64>

-To make observations across the entire data set, we can pass the ``Bus`` to a ``Quilt``.
-Below, a null slice is used to force loading all ``Frame``s at once to optimize ``Quilt`` performance.
+To make observations across the entire dataset, we can pass the ``Bus`` to a ``Quilt``.
+Below, a null slice is used to force loading all ``Frames`` at once to optimize ``Quilt`` performance.
 The shape shows a ``Quilt`` of almost 15 million rows.

 >>> quilt = sf.Quilt(bus[:], retain_labels=True)
 >>> quilt.shape
 (14887665, 6)

-Using the ``Quilt`` we can calculate the total volume of seven thousand securities on a single day without explicitly concatenating all ``Frame``s.
+Using the ``Quilt`` we can calculate the total volume of seven thousand securities on a single day without explicitly concatenating all ``Frames``.
 The StaticFrame ``HLoc`` selector, used below, permits per-depth-level selection within a hierarchical index.
 Here we select all security records for 2017-11-10, across all tickers, and sum the volume.

 >>> quilt.loc[sf.HLoc[:, '2017-11-10'], 'Volume'].sum()
 5520175355